bahaidev/bahai-dev-humor/The Eternal Faith of God Version 9.md

 1. Smoking
 2. Eating meat
-    1. As an intermediate step, hunting is not to be done to excess and preferable not to eat meat, though users are, for this version, free in this regard
+    1. As an intermediate step, hunting is not to be done to excess and preferable not to eat meat, though users are, for this version, not constrained in this regard

 ## Changes from previous release: